zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/credential-on-host-plugin/README.md

-# Alias on Host plugin #
+# Credential on Host plugin #

 # Overview #

-The credential on host plugin allows you to define the credentials information in a new type, `overthere.Credential`, in the Configuration node.
+The credential-on-host plugin allows you to define the credentials information in a new type, `overthere.Credential`, in the Configuration node.
 Two new types - `overthere.AliasSshHost` and `overthere.AliasCifsHost`-  provide a new attribute 'credential' and hide the username and password attributes from `overthere.SsHost` and `overthere.CifsHost`.
 # Requirements #